How To Tell Positive And Negative

 Capacitors, especially electrolytic ones, have a positive and negative terminal.
 It's crucial to connect them correctly to avoid damage.
 Incorrect polarity can lead to the capacitor overheating, leaking, or even exploding.
 The longer lead is usually positive.
 Always refer to the datasheet or circuit diagram for specific polarity markings.

-How do you know if a capacitor is polar?
+How do you know if a capacitor has a labelled terminal?

 • The positive and negative current direction of the battery